omegaleo/ScheduleManager/README.md

 # Schedule Manager

- PHP Progressive Website for a Schedule Manager with notifications
+ PHP Progressive Web App for a Schedule Manager with notifications

 ## License